Beginners Can Successfully Work Their Way To Fitness

 Listen to your body.
 If your heart rate doesn’t increase with a certain routine, it may be time to level up.
 For example, if you are brisk walking for 10 minutes and your heart rate remains the same, you may want to up the game to 15 or 20 minutes.
 If you feel shortness of breath, nausea, and dizziness, you may be pushing yourself too hard and need to take a break.
 If you’re ill, it’s all right to take a day off or two.

-Once you’ve made a habit of working out, you may consider getting into more advanced routines like CrossFit or enrolling in a gym.
+Once you’ve made a habit of building fitness by working out, you may consider getting into more advanced routines like CrossFit or enrolling in a gym.
 You can also make physical activity a natural part of your day.
 For example, take a short brisk walk outside while on your break, or take the stairs instead of the elevator.
 Even if you cannot do your scheduled workout every day, your body is getting its share of exercise.